GEANT/eduroam-training-FreeRADIUS-configuration/README.md

-# FreeRADIUS configuration for IdP
+# FreeRADIUS configuration for IdP & SP
 FreeRADIUS configuration for the eduroam training, where FreeRADIUS act like simple IdP only authentication service using LDAP for storing user credentials.

 ## Instaling FreeRADIUS can be done issuing follow commands :